xvitaly/srcrepair/docs/source/graphic-tweaker.rst

 Warning!
 Do not use ``-dxlevel`` command-line option, because it will lead to the fact that the game video settings will no longer be saved correctly.
 This is a known issue of all Source Engine games.

-.. index:: launch options, game launch options, changing launch options
+.. index:: changing game launch options
 .. _gt-setparams:

 Changing game launch options